 “My crystal ball isn’t any better than anyone else’s, but I am confident that our market has turned,” he says.
 “I’m looking forward to continued growth in the Venture market in 2016.
 That’s why I feel very comfortable stepping back at this time.
 I didn’t want to leave here without knowing I had done everything I could to help the market.”

-For Paul Green, portfolio manager with Holliswealth
+, portfolio manager with Holliswealth

 ’s Green Private Wealth Counsel, a more Canada-centric investment strategy has definitely emerged over the spring.